-Stockholders who intend to have a proposal considered for inclusion in our proxy materials for presentation at our 2021 Annual Meeting of Stockholders pursuant to Rule 14a-8 under the Exchange Act must submit the proposal to our Secretary at our offices at 19350 State Highway 249, Suite 600, Houston, Texas 77070 in writing not later than December 22, 2020.
+Stockholders who intend to have a proposal considered for inclusion in our proxy materials for presentation at our 2024 Annual Meeting of Stockholders pursuant to Rule 14a-8 under the Exchange Act must submit the proposal to our Secretary at our offices at 19350 State Highway 249, Suite 600, Houston, Texas 77070 in writing not later than December 7, 2023.

-Stockholders intending to present a proposal at the 2021 Annual Meeting of Stockholders, but not to include the proposal in our proxy statement, or to nominate a person for election as a director, must comply with the requirements set forth in our Bylaws.
+Stockholders intending to present a proposal at the 2024 Annual Meeting of Stockholders, but not to include the proposal in our proxy statement, or to nominate a person for election as a director, must comply with the requirements set forth in our Bylaws.
 Our Bylaws require, among other things, that our Secretary receive written notice from the stockholder of record of their intent to present such proposal or nomination not earlier than the close of business on the 120th day and not later than the close of business on the 90th day prior to the first anniversary of the preceding year's annual meeting.
-Therefore, we must receive notice of such a proposal or nomination for the 2021 Annual Meeting of Stockholders no earlier than the close of business on February 11, 2021 and no later than the close of business on March 13, 2021.
+Therefore, we must receive notice of such a proposal or nomination for the 2024 Annual Meeting of Stockholders no earlier than the close of business on January 26, 2024 and no later than the close of business on February 26, 2024.
 The notice must contain the information required by the Bylaws, a copy of which is available upon request to our Secretary.
-In the event that the date of the 2021 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after June 11, 2021, then our Secretary must receive such written notice not earlier than the close of business on the 120th day prior to the 2021 Annual Meeting of Stockholders and not later than the close of business on the 90th day prior to the 2021 Annual Meeting of Stockholders or, if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the 10th day following the day on which public disclosure of the date of such meeting is first made by us.
+In the event that the date of the 2024 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after May 25, 2024, then our Secretary must receive such written notice not earlier than the close of business on the 120th day prior to the 2024 Annual Meeting of Stockholders and not later than the close of business on the 90th day prior to the 2024 Annual Meeting of Stockholders or, if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the 10th day following the day on which public disclosure of the date of such meeting is first made by us.
 SEC rules permit management to vote proxies in its discretion in certain cases if the stockholder does not comply with this deadline and, in certain other cases notwithstanding the stockholder's compliance with this deadline.
+In addition to complying with the requirements set forth in our Amended and Restated Bylaws, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 26, 2024.
+The notice should be addressed to our General Counsel.